-I hope you all enjoyed your catch-up or break week and either took advantage of the time to catch up or do some other stitching.
+Welcome to TAST Week 24.
+Did you all enjoy your catch-up or break week?
+I hope you either took advantage of the time to catch up or do some other stitching.
 TAST week 24 is Crossed buttonhole stitch.
 This stitch is one of those stitches that at first glance looks mildly interesting but once you experiment with it a bit, you will discover it has many possibilities.
-Don’t forget to check out my tutorial on Crossed Buttonhole stitch for directions and ideas
+Don’t forget to check out my tutorial on Crossed Buttonhole stitch for directions and ideas.

 Beyond TAST Week 24